onflapp/LinCastorBrowserPlugins/README.md

 ## Download and install zipped plugins

-1. download zip archive and unzip it into a directory
+1. [download zip archive](https://github.com/onflapp/LinCastorBrowserPlugins/raw/master/Plugins.zip) and unzip it into a directory
-2. open scripts folder
+2. open scripts folder (Go to LinCastor Browser's **Help / Scripts Folder** menu)
-3. copy contents of the zip archive to the scripts folder
+3. copy __contents__ of the zip archive to the scripts folder